 In this 4-minute video produced by the Mayo Clinic, teens describe common signs of a young person who may be considering suicide and also provide tips on how parents can talk with their children about this topic.
-Please watch and share this video:
+Please view and share.

 Resources—you are not alone

 All Urbandale students and their families have access to the student assistance program.
 You do not need a referral.
 You can call the number directly, let them know you are an Urbandale School family, and request assistance.

 - No-cost assessment, referral and short-term counseling for students and their family members for issues such as stress, school concerns, family and other relationship concerns, substance use, self-esteem struggles, and any other concern affecting individual or family well-being.

 - Telephone support 24 hours/day, every day of the year.

 - Learn more about the program by viewing the Student Assistance Program flyer

 2) Michele Hamilton, Coordinator of Student, Family, and Community Services (CSFCS)